panosale/PythonLearningGR/README.md

 #### ERROR HANDLING

-* How to Handle Errors in Python – the try, except, else, and finally Keywords Explained: https://www.freecodecamp.org/news/how-to-handle-errors-in-python/ or
+* How to Handle Errors in Python – the try, except, else, and finally Keywords Explained: https://www.freecodecamp.org/news/how-to-handle-errors-in-python/